Treatment of soft tissue sarcoma with dendritic cells

 These are relatively rare tumors.
 They can develop in any part of the body.
 There are more than 50 histological types of soft tissue sarcomas, and many of them are aggressive neoplasms with a poor prognosis.

-What are dendritic cells, and how do they work?
+What are dendritic cells, and how do they work against soft tissue sarcoma?

+As a soft tissue sarcoma treatment option, dendritic cell therapy harnesses the body's own immune system to recognize and target cancer cells.
 Dendritic cells are antigen-presenting cells.
-Their task is to detect the antigen, capture it, disassemble it into "spare parts", analyze it, and provide information to T cells.
-Having received "instructions" from dendritic cells, T lymphocytes begin to attack a foreign object, be it a tumor, bacteria, virus, foreign body, etc.
+Their task is to detect the antigen, capture it, disassemble it into "spare parts", analyze it, and provide information to T-cells.
+Having received "instructions" from dendritic cells, T-lymphocytes begin to attack a foreign object, be it a tumor, bacteria, virus, foreign body, etc.

 Dendritic cells are thus used in oncology to enhance the antitumor immune response.
 Therefore, this type of treatment relates to immunotherapy.

 Typically, personalized therapeutic vaccines are produced from the patient's dendritic cells.
 Cells are collected from a person, "trained" to recognize tumor antigens, and then injected into the body.
-From them, T cells receive information about which targets to attack.
-An immune response begins, which, if successful, shrinks the tumor and its metastases and, in some patients, leads to their complete disappearance.
+From them, T-cells receive information about which targets to attack.
+An immune response begins, which shrinks the tumor and its metastases and, in some patients, leads to their complete disappearance.
 The literature has already described many cases where, as a result of dendritic cell therapy, a complete response was achieved: not a single tumor was detected using radiation diagnostics, and in some patients, the disease never recurred even after several years of follow-up.

 In the case of soft tissue sarcoma, advances in treatment options have led to improvements in survival rates and, consequently, an increase in life expectancy for many cancer patients.
 The standard treatment for soft tissue sarcoma is surgery, chemotherapy, and radiation therapy.
 In advanced stages, targeted therapy and immunotherapy with immune checkpoint inhibitors are used, which remove the "masking" of the tumor and prevent it from evading attacks by the immune system.

-When standard treatment fails, patients are offered soft tissue sarcoma therapy with hypothermia, hyperthermia (cooling and heating), angiogenesis inhibitors, and other methods.
-Patients can also undergo dendritic cell soft tissue sarcoma treatment.
 This is a systemic method of therapy that is effective even after the spread of distant metastases.
-Doctors use a personalized soft tissue sarcoma vaccine, which is made for a specific patient.
+Doctors use a personalized soft tissue sarcoma treatment option in the form of a vaccine, which is made for a specific patient.
 It represents several million autologous (the patient's own) dendritic cells treated with tumor antigens.
+Patients can also be offered soft tissue sarcoma therapy with hypothermia, hyperthermia (cooling and heating), angiogenesis inhibitors, and other methods.

-Dendritic cell (DC) therapy for soft tissue sarcomas is as follows:
+The dendritic cell (DC) therapy program for soft tissue sarcomas consists of two main visits:

-5. Immature dendritic cells are sensitized by an antigen, such as a tumor lysate
+- Immature dendritic cells are sensitized by an antigen, such as a tumor lysate or liquid biopsy

 Therapy is carried out on an outpatient basis.
 Follow-up for patients in a hospital is not required because dendritic cell-based vaccines are safe and do not cause any significant side effects.
 Some patients experience pain at the injection site and swollen lymph nodes, but severe complications should not be expected.

-Not every hospital can use dendritic cells in treatment of soft tissue sarcomas.
-Only a few specialized centers in developed countries use this method, as it is not yet a standard procedure.
+Not every hospital can use dendritic cells in the treatment of soft tissue sarcomas.
+Only a few specialized centers in developed countries use DCT for cancer treatment, as it is not yet a widely available procedure.

 You are welcome to use the services of the Booking Health company if you want to undergo DC therapy for soft tissue sarcomas.
 On our website, you can find out the current prices for any procedures and operations abroad.
 We will select the most suitable hospital in Germany and organize your trip.
 The average cost of treatment for you will be lower than usual due to the absence of additional fees for foreign patients.
 The Booking Health specialists will make an appointment for your preferred dates, book a hotel room, and purchase airline tickets.
 They will also meet you at the German airport and take you to the hospital by car.